 -

-Document what the class does, not how it does it.
+Document the purpose of the class and what the class does, not how it does it.

 -

-Document any special dependencies or preconditions required by the class.
+Document special dependencies or preconditions required by the class.

 -